 Red Son's Inferno Jet is LEGO set 80019-1.
-It doesn't have a score so far.
-The set is recommended by 0 reviews, based on 1 scored review and 4 reviews total.
+It has a score of 82.
+This is average compared to all other sets.
+The set is recommended by 0 reviews, based on 2 scored reviews and 6 reviews total.
+It is ranked in the top 43.95% scored sets on Brick Insights.
 We know this set was released in 2021, and it is categorised in Monkie Kid.

 Some of these links are affiliate links.
 When you click through to purchase something, Brick Insights gets a couple of cents.
 It helps cover some of the costs of running the site.
 Thanks!

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.